Today I’m excited to share the step by step tutorial for the Cabbage Patch Crochet Stitch I used to create The Oolong Blanket.

-All of the patterns are completely free to download as PDFs from the Deramores site (click to find them here) but I know that lots of people love picture tutorials so I’ve put some together to accompany the free patterns.
+All of the patterns are completely free to download as PDFs from the Deramores site but I know that lots of people love picture tutorials so I’ve put some together to accompany the free patterns.

-Both the Oolong Blanket and the Lapsang Blanket create the ‘Beginner’ Afternoon Tea Collection and you can find the PDF for free here.
+Both the Oolong Blanket and the Lapsang Blanket create the ‘Beginner’ Afternoon Tea Collection and are both great fun to make.
 You can also purchase a yarn pack that has enough in it to make both blankets but if you’d just like the PDF then make sure you select ‘digital pattern only’ on the drop down menu.

 The Cabbage Patch Crochet Stitch